hantswilliams/book-healthinformatics-datascience/docs/Ch1/1-healthdatasources.md

 ## Traditional Perspectives:

-### Electronic Health Records (EHRs) and Personal Health Records (PHRs)
+### Electronic Medical Records (EMRs), Electronic Health Records (EHRs) and Personal Health Records (PHRs)

-These digital counterparts to traditional paper records are the backbone of modern healthcare.
-EHRs capture comprehensive patient health histories, treatment plans, and diagnoses within clinical settings, while PHRs empower individuals to manage their health data, facilitating informed decision-making and collaborative care.
-Prominent players in this domain include companies like Epic Systems, Cerner Corporation, and Allscripts.
+Electronic Medical Records (EMRs), Electronic Health Records (EHRs), and Personal Health Records (PHRs) are integral components of the digital transformation of healthcare information management.
+EMRs are digital versions of paper charts used in medical practices, containing patient medical and treatment histories.
+EHRs go beyond EMRs by not only storing patient information but also allowing seamless sharing of data across different healthcare organizations.
+EHRs support clinical workflows and decision-making, promoting coordinated patient care.
+On the other hand, PHRs are patient-centric health repositories managed by individuals themselves.
+They enable patients to store their medical histories, medications, allergies, and other health-related information, promoting patient engagement and self-care.

+Prominent players in the healthcare information management sector include companies like Epic Systems, Cerner Corporation, and Allscripts, which provide software solutions and platforms for EMRs and EHRs.
+The utilization of these digital records is transforming healthcare by enhancing communication, improving patient outcomes, and streamlining administrative processes.

 In the below example dataset, which is a synthetic set of EMR-like data of what should be expected to be producted from a medications section.
 This was produced via [Synthea](https://synthetichealth.github.io/synthea/).
-We would expect to see columns (features) rleated to when the medicaiton was started (`start`) and stopped (`stop`), a unique patient identifier (`patient`), the patients insurance provider (`payer`), associated encounter (`encounter`), and associated NDC (national drug code) (`code`) and medication descriptions (`description`).
+We would expect to see columns (features) rleated to when the medicaiton was started and stopped, a unique patient identifier, the patients insurance provider, associated encounter, and associated NDC (national drug code) and medication descriptions.
 We would likely also see many other related fields.

 ![Synthea EMR - Medication Example](../../static/img/ch1/synthea_emr_medications.png)